What Is Shown?

 Full-Texts Are Displayed In Two Different Ways

 If images are attached to a document — as is the rule for the work catalogues ‘I(o) priego la divina maiestade’ to ‘Zwickau’ — then the document is displayed in two columns.
 The left column contains the text of a description, the right thumbnails of the images on a scale of 1 to 10.
 If you click on a thumbnail, a new window opens with the image displayed in full size.
-For more details, go to:
+For more details, go to: Display of Images in Full Size.

 Documents without images are displayed in a full-width window.